How Do You Decide Where to Live When You Retire?

 First, you must determine if you have enough savings to retire.
 After that, you have to decide when you want to retire and where you want to live.
 Have you had a conversation about that with your significant other or spouse?
 Many people haven’t.

-When working on financial plans, I often encounter couples that haven’t even had the discussion themselves.
-They also don’t know where they might want to go and ask me for some help.
-I know my wife and I have had some discussions about the topic already.
+When working on financial plans, I often encounter couples who haven’t even had the discussion themselves.
+They also don’t know where they might want to go and ask for some help.
+My wife and I have had some discussions about the topic already.
 We’re not ready to retire any time soon.
 But the sooner you start to think about where you might want to live in retirement, the better off you will be.
-That gives you time to explore and make sure it’s a good place for you.
+That gives you time to explore and ensure it’s a good place for you.

 When thinking about where we want to retire, we often want to find our dream location.
 Honestly, you’re probably not going to find one.
 There’s not going to be any perfect place.
 Instead, we have to pick and choose what is most important to us.
 We also have to prioritize.